Factorization homology of enriched $\infty$-categories: Enriched factorization homology

 factors through the subcategory $\Fin \subset \Corr(\Fin)$; it follows that there exists a factorization

 \end{observation}

-\begin{definition} Let $M \in \M$ be a stratified 1-manifold, let $\cV$ be a symmetric monoidal $\infty$-category, and let $\cC \in \fCat(\cV)$ be a flagged $\cV$-enriched $\infty$-category.
+\begin{definition} Let $M \in \M$ be a stratified stratified space, let $\cV$ be a symmetric monoidal $\infty$-category, and let $\cC \in \fCat_1(\cV)$ be a flagged $\cV$-enriched $(\infty,1)$-category.
 Then, we define the (\bit{enriched}) \bit{factorization homology} of $\cC$ over $M$ to be the colimit

 This assembles into a functor

 \end{definition}